ivonunes/plumekit/docs/forms.md

 **Scaffolded apps enable this by default**: `buildApp()` registers `csrfProtection()`, `plumekit new` writes a fresh `CSRF_SECRET` into `.env`, and forms carry the token via the `@csrf` directive.
 Put `@csrf` inside any `<form>` and it renders the hidden `_csrf` field with the right token.
-Nothing to pass in, nothing to wire up:
+There is nothing to pass in and nothing to wire up:

 ```plume
 <form method="post" action="/posts">